thasup/ai-project-playground/README.md

 - API keys are stored securely in environment variables.
 - No API keys are stored in the code or repository.
 - Secure password input field for API key entry.

+---

+This playground is designed to be a learning resource for anyone interested in AI development.
+Dive in, experiment, and enhance your understanding of AI concepts!